tusharpatekar/Simple-Learning-Management-System/README.md

-# LMS
+# Simple Learning Management System

 ## Description

-This is a simple Learning Management System (LMS) application that allows students to select courses and view their selected courses on the dashboard.
+This is a Simple Learning Management System (LMS) application that allows students to select courses and view their selected courses on the dashboard.
 Admins can manage courses and lectures through CRUD operations.

 ---